r-alejo-z95/etch-a-sketch/README.md

 - **Hover effect** that changes the color of the squares as the user moves the mouse over them.
 - **Responsive grid size**: A button allows the user to set the number of squares per side, with a maximum of 100.
 - **Random color mode**: Each interaction with the squares can generate random RGB values.
-- **Darkening effect**: Progressive darkening of squares by 10% on each hover until fully black.

 ## Technologies Used